hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 #### Loading Variables from Files

-You can provide default variable values by committing any number of [files ending in `.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
-If any variables from these files have the same key as existing variables in the Terraform Cloud workspace, the variables applied to the workspace overwrite variables from the files.
+You can provide variable values by committing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+If any variable from the workspace has the same key as a variable in the file, the workspace variable overwrites variable from the file.

 One exception is `terraform.tfvars` files.
 Terraform Cloud creates a `terraform.tfvars` file to pass a workspace's input variables to Terraform during runs.
 This means that Terraform Cloud will overwrite any `terraform.tfvars` file you check into version control.
 You can check in other types of `.tfvars` files, but do not check in `terraform.tfvars` files even when running Terraform solely on the command line.